 - Settings > Advanced > Windows OS Configuration > Windows 8.1/10 WHQL Support: enabled

 - Overclocking > Misc. > Enhanced Turbo: enabled (this is required for the CPU to reach the max. frequency of 4.7 GHz.
-Enabling this setting with the A.30 BIOS leads to blue screens when running Nikon Capture NX-D. That issue was still present in the A.60 BIOS but seems to be fixed in the A.40 BIOS)
+Enabling this setting with the A.30 BIOS leads to blue screens when running Nikon Capture NX-D. That issue was still present in the A.60 BIOS but seems to be fixed in the A.70 BIOS)

 - Overclocking > CPU Features > Intel C-State: enabled